Now There’s Enough Pressure Pumping and Sand to Go Around

 “I can pick up the phone right now, request a frac crew in the Permian, and get it.
 I couldn’t do that 6 months ago,” a division manager for an operator told Rystad.

-While horsepower demand in the basin is expected to increase 49% this year, growth is expected to slow due to well-documented bottlenecks relating to trucking, roads, and takeaway capacity.
+While horsepower demand in the basin is expected to increase 49% this year, growth is expected to slow due to well-documented issues relating to trucking, roads, and takeaway capacity.
 The latter will be felt during second-half 2018 and first-half 2019 as outbound oil pipelines remain at full capacity.

 Horsepower utilization in the basin has peaked and is expected to average above 80% during this year’s first three quarters before falling below that level for all but two quarters during 2019-2021.
 Those two quarters, third- and fourth-quarter 2019, are when new pipelines are expected to have come online.